diderote/LSF-RNAseq/README.md

 5. Alignment
 	- Transcriptome alignment using STAR with RSEM expected counts and optional Kallisto (not for single-end) with GENCODE annotations
 	- Genome alignment using STAR counts with GENCODE annotations
-6. Generation of scaled (reads per million) bigwig files from alignment
+6. Generation of scaled (counts per million per basepair) bigwig files from alignment (stranded or non-stranded)
 7. Optional within-sample GC normalization (useful for experiments across multiple sequencing runs).
 8. Between sample normalization options: median-ratios (DESeq2 default), or removal of unwated variation (RUVSeq) using ERCC spike-ins or empirical negative controls.
 9. Differential expression using DESeq2 (both default and apeglm or ashr shrunken LFC are reported)